 You don’t have to get it right in the first attempt.
 As you go along, keep optimizing your ads - sharpen the copy and visuals, target specific groups, and create better landing pages.

-For your inspiration, here are two of my favourites:
+For your inspiration, here are two of my favorites:

 Mixmax uses emoji in tandem with an image to communicate the space travel theme more effectively.
 Moreover, the benefits of the product become obvious.